REGULATIONS AND QUALITY STANDARDS

 1. Planning for Children

-If Physical Intervention may be necessary, the circumstances that give rise to it and the strategies for managing it should be outlined in the child's Placement Information Record.
+If Physical Intervention may be necessary, the circumstances that give rise to it and the Strategies for managing it should be outlined in a relevant plan, such as a Short Break Plan, Positive Handling Plan, Care Plan or Placement Plan (*see note at end of this section).

 This plan should outline the circumstances that may give rise to the use of Physical Intervention, the methods which are known or likely to be effective and other arrangements for its use.

 It is also important to determine whether there are any medical conditions which might place the child at risk should particular techniques or methods of physical intervention be used.
-If so, this must be drawn to the attention of those working with or looking after the child and it must be stated in the child's Placement Information Record.
+If so, this must be drawn to the attention of those working with or looking after the child and it must be stated in the child's plan.
 If in doubt, medical advice must be sought.

-Those techniques that are used must comply with the principles and procedures set out in this chapter - see Section 3, Who may use Physical Interventions?
+The techniques that are used must comply with the principles and procedures set out in this Chapter and the associated Guidance.
+See Section 3, Who may use Physical Interventions?

 2. Definition of Physical Intervention